Get a full PDF version of this chart with top nine B2B eCommerce platforms compared against fifteen key capabilities

 What are the benefits of selling on a B2B platform?

-There are three major benefits of B2B selling through a digital commerce platform like Aliexpress or Alibaba:
+There are three major benefits of B2B selling through eCommerce platforms like Aliexpress or Alibaba:

 - Increased revenue: Selling online helps expand your market reach, and make your products more discoverable, thereby attracting more potential business customers.

-- Optimized sales processes: A B2B sales portal lets business buyers place orders 24/7, giving your sales reps more time to pursue new opportunities.
+- Optimized sales processes: A B2B sales portal lets business buyers place orders 24/7, giving your sales reps data-driven insights to pursue upsell and cross-sell opportunities.
 It also eliminates manual, repetitive tasks by enabling your sales team to automatically import orders and invoices, send RFQs, and convert quotes to sales.

-- Improved customer experience: With a B2B platform, you can make purchasing easy and personalized for businesses, encouraging them to buy from you again.
+- Improved customer experience: With a B2B platform, you can make purchasing easy and personalized for businesses, encouraging customer loyalty.